GlobedGD/globed2/server/readme.md

 ## Building

-If you want to build the server yourself, you need a nightly Rust toolchain.
+If you want to build the server yourself, you need a **nightly Rust toolchain** (preferrably latest).
 After that, it's as simple as:

 ```sh
 cd server/
 rustup override set nightly # has to be done only once